-Genetic conditions that predispose people to cancer can also increase your child’s risk of developing osteosarcoma.
+Genetic conditions that increase the likelihood of getting cancer can also increase your child’s risk of getting osteosarcoma.
 These include:

 - hereditary retinoblastoma